yeet-dot-org/tubbo_run/README.md

-# tubbo_run is a game very similar to flappy bird but the pipes dont move and its a stopwatch instead of a point system
+# tubbo_run
-some game i made in game design
+ some game i made in game design and its very similar to flappy bird but the pipes dont move and its a stopwatch instead of a point system